 But wait, there’s more—and it’s not good news.
 The ticket prices themselves are deceiving because they are only half the story.
 You also must have a guide now, which can double the price again.

-New Rules for Machu Picchu Visits in 2019
+New Rules for Machu Picchu Visits

 A Bus up the Mountain